 I didn’t know at the time what I was making, per se.
 I knew it was a cipher, but it wasn’t quite like any I had seen up to that point.
 It wasn’t until I posted it to 4Chan’s technology board that I learned what it was.
 After many discouraging “We don’t care” replies, one anon was kind enough to take interest in it, and informed me that it looked like a Straddling Checkerboard.
 They also told me that, due to the Straddling Checkboard’s nature, it’d be nearly impossible for them to solve without knowing the original steps.

-After more research, I can see that while not a Straddling Checkerboard in the strict definition, I can see the similarities.
+After more research, I can see that while it’s not a Straddling Checkerboard in the strict definition, there certainly are a lot of similarities.

 My Own Analysis

 As with all of my ciphers, I have no illusion that this is cryptographically secure.
 That said, it does have a few things going for it.

 - The theoretical number of possible permutations for each string is

 The quick brown fox jumps over the lazy dog, that’s

 - Due to the second point in the disadvantages, the practical limit is much lower, though it varies from string to string.